NWChemEx-Project/DeveloperTools/dox/TensorAPI.md

 ```

 One drawback of this approach is that the type of the Tensor is a bit nasty and
-changes with the number of nestings.
-A solution would be to take a page from
+changes with the number of block nestings.
+A solution would be to take a page
-the STL and define a function `make_tensor` such that:
+from the STL and define a function `make_tensor` such that:

 ```.cpp
 //Makes tensor H from above (use auto to save the headache of determining type)